AbareAI/.github/profile/README.md

 Currently we're using our experience in the software industry to develop new experiences and experiment with these new exciting technologies.

 ## Contact
-At the moment, you can reach us at admin@abareai.com or on [@abaresmartbot](https://twitter.com/AbareSmartBot)
+At the moment, you can reach us at admin@abareai.com or [@abaresmartbot](https://twitter.com/AbareSmartBot)

 <!--